 Walking in Cumbria

 So if you're planning a walking holiday in Cumbria why not stay in a pub and make the most out of your trip?
-Pubs are a great alternative to hotels and traditional B&Bs are they offer walkers not just a place to sleep but somewhere where they can sleep, eat, drink and socialise under one roof.
+Pubs are a great alternative to hotels and traditional B&B's which offer walkers not just a place to sleep but somewhere where they can sleep, eat, drink and socialise under one roof.

 With home cooked meals served throughout the day you can start your day the right way with a tasty and hearty full English breakfast before heading out on your walk.
 In the evening choose from a range of home cooked dishes, from pub classics to meals with a twist.
 Meals are prepared by excellent chefs who use the freshest locally sourced ingredients to give you a real taste of Cumbria's finest food.
 You'll be spoilt for choice!